What to do in preparation for the workshop for Early Career Faculty in the Geosciences

-- Note: No refunds will be made if you withdraw from the workshop after May 31, 2020.
+- Note: No refunds will be made if you withdraw from the workshop after June 4, 2021.
 Exceptions will only be made in cases of extreme personal hardship.
 If you withdraw before the deadline it will be possible to obtain a partial refund.
-Please contact the conveners, Sarah Penniston-Dorland, Josh Galster, and Ben Laabs (earlycareer.geosci AT gmail.com) immediately if you realize you will be unable to attend the workshop.
+Please contact the conveners, Josh Galster, Ben Laabs, and Martin Wong (earlycareer.geosci AT gmail.com) immediately if you realize you will be unable to attend the workshop.

-- If you are going to the virtual NSF visit, choose your session.
+- If you are going to the virtual NSF visit, take a look at the schedule and choose your session using the NSF Session Choices Form.
 IMPORTANT: About 1 week before the workshop, we will provide the list of individual appointments that we have scheduled.
 We ask that you do not make appointments yourself due to the complexity of planning for this group (this is NSF's preferred way of coordinating the day).
-If you have any questions about the NSF visit and/or individual appointments, please ask Ben Laabs, Sarah Penniston-Dorland and Josh Galster at firstname.lastname@example.org
+If you have any questions about the NSF visit and/or individual appointments, please ask Ben Laabs and Josh Galster at firstname.lastname@example.org

 - Upload a research proposal summary OR a teaching assignment / activity for feedback during the Wednesday afternoon sessions.
 For Wednesday afternoon, you registered for either the 'Improving Research Proposals' or 'Improving Class Activities and Assignments' session.
 For these sessions, you will need to submit your materials through the website before June 17.
 Every year, participants tell us that the feedback and review sessions are one of the most valuable parts of the workshop.
 You will receive feedback from other participants in the workshop and from workshop leaders.

-- If you do not recall for which session you registered, you can look it up on this list of the concurrent session participants.
+- If you do not recall for which session you registered, you can look it up on this list of the concurrent sessions.
 You will need to log in to your SERC account to see the list.
-If you do not yet have a SERC account, clicking on this link will re-direct you to a page where you can make one.
+If you do not yet have a SERC account, clicking on the "concurrent session participants" link will re-direct you to a page where you can make one.
 Use the email address you used to register for the workshop and you will automatically have access to the page.

 - If you wish to change the session that you will attend, please send a note to Carol Ormand (cormand AT carleton DOT edu).